-Disability advocates filed a class action lawsuit in federal court in Brooklyn New York alleging bias in Social Security disability benefits cases.
+Disability advocates have filed a class action lawsuit in Brooklyn New York alleging bias in Social Security disability benefits cases.

 Eight plaintiffs represent a class of individuals who were denied benefits after seeking review hearings in the Queens Social Security Administration (SSA) office.
 They complain of harsh, combative questioning and systematic denials based largely upon race and economic status.

 Many of the representative applicants are poor or immigrants, and their brutish experiences are well-known.
 Some lawyers have advised their clients establish residences in other boroughs so they can avoid the Queens office.
 Federal judges have overturned a number of Queens rulings in recent years, citing legal errors, and problematic hearings where questioning has been called "brusque, intemperate and unhelpful."